-With our ultra high pressure water, Rampart efficiently and safely removes and vacuums away the rubber deposits (and wastewater).
-We do it without damaging the existing markings, lights or sealants and most important the existing surface.
+With our ultra-high pressure water, Rampart efficiently and safely removes and vacuums away the rubber deposits (and wastewater).
+We do it without damaging the existing markings, lights, and most important the existing surface.
 Our ultra-high pressure water jets have the ability to reach down into the groves to remove all the rubber restoring the runways ability to quickly shed water during rain storms.
 Safety is the airport operations personnel’s number one priority and clean runways improves the safety of the airfield.

 Using our BlasterVac trucks, we remove the rubber deposits while continuously vacuuming the rubber debris and wastewater from the runway surface.
 Chemicals, which may damage the environment, are not needed or used.
 Only clean, potable water is required to safely remove the rubber.
 During the removal process the existing runway surface is unharmed by the water jets.
 In case of an emergency, our trucks can stop cleaning and quickly exit the runway allowing for an emergency landing.